ThallingerLab/LDA2/README.md

 Lipid Data Analyzer 2 is released under a GNU GENERAL PUBLIC LICENSE Version 3.
 Licensing details can be found in the LICENSE document of this folder.

+Detailed information about system requirements, installation guide, demo data and instructions how to run the software can be found in LDA’s user guide (LDA.pdf) located in the doc subdirectory: doc/LDA.pdf

 Project compilation:
 For the compilation the following software has to be installed in the following sequence:
 Java 8 JDK	http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html